10 of your biggest mental health questions answered

 What may be a sign of something for you, may not be for them, so try not to assume.
 Also be openminded to someone’s mood, thoughts or behaviours to create a safe space.

-One way to start a conversation could be talking about your own experiences to help break down any barriers; allowing yourself to be vulnerable too is always a good place to start.
+One way in could be to start by talking about your own experiences to help break down any barriers and pave the way for a conversation about them.

 Recent articles